 Industry Applications for Behavioural Analytics

 E-commerce sites like Amazon and Booking.com can use this data for forecasting future trends and enhancing conversion rates

 Messaging apps like Whatsapp and Telegram can use it to enhance their usage

 Insurance companies like SBI Life Insurance and PNB MetLife Insurance can use it for selling additional products

 Travel sites like MakeMyTrip can leverage it to escalate their demand and improve booking rates.

+As we steer towards a data driven era, platforms will find it difficult to sustain if they fail to keep track of the preferences of their customers.
 In the absence of behavioral analytics, teams are stuck using insufficiently detailed demographic data and so-called vanity metrics.
+This analysis will allow companies to stay informed and ensure that their customers encounter a satisfying experience.
 As the co-author of Streaming, Sharing, Stealing Michael D. Smith explained to The Signal, if a company wants to personalize its service to users, it needs their behavior data.

-Hopefully the article would have served you a brief idea regarding how Behavioural Analytics works particularly in the area of marketing.
-For more blogs on analytics, do read Analytics Steps!
-Share this blog on Facebook, Twitter, and LinkedIn.
+Hopefully, the article would have served you a brief idea regarding how Behavioural Analytics works particularly in the area of marketing.